jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 -------------------

-* Create a list of Exceptions encountered as we go through our journey, to keep track of the cause and solutions we come up with.
+* I will create a list of Exceptions encountered as we go through our journey, to keep track of causes and solutions we come up with.
 This will help us become more familiar with python's exceptions.
 Add :doc:`AssertionError` to the list

   .. code-block:: python
     :linenos: